GregoryIvo/gregoryivo/README.md

 - Technologies: Java-OSGi, Unity, NodeJS, React

 ## Fun Facts
-- Founder of Bad Cactus Studios 🌵🎮 - Where we turn code into games and dreams into reality.
 - Self-hosted nerd.
 Because who needs sleep when you have enterprise servers in your bedroom? 💤

 ## Connect with Me